 Deadline: February 1st

-Since 1962, the National Association of Junior Auxiliaries (NAJA) Inc. has honored Betty W. Robbins’ memory by providing over $1.24 million in graduate scholarships to students intending to serve the special needs of exceptional children.
+The National Association of Junior Auxiliaries Inc. honors Betty W. Robbins’ memory.
+It provides over $1.24 million in graduate scholarships to students intending to serve the special needs of exceptional children.
 United States citizens hailing from the Southeast from Florida to Missouri can only apply.
-These scholarships for disability studies welcome diverse majors though, such as speech pathology, psychology, special education, school counseling, and hearing impairment.
+These scholarships for disability studies welcome diverse majors though, such:

 Contact